steadybit/extension-host-windows/README.md

 **Note**: Only x64 systems are supported.

-Once available, download the latest Windows installer from the project`s [GitHub release page](https://github.com/steadybit/WinDivert/releases).
+Once available, download the latest Windows installer from the project`s [GitHub release page](https://github.com/steadybit/WinDivert/releases) or [S3 Directory Listing](https://steadybit-shared-eu-central-1-windows-artifacts-public.s3.amazonaws.com/index.html).

 As the extension requires extended privileges to execute host attacks, like injecting network traffic errors, the installer and the extension need to be executed as an **Administrator user**.
 During installation, a Windows Service named `SteadybitWindowsExtensionHost` is created and configured.
 It runs on startup on port `8085`.